BeyondQuality/beyondquality/research/public_speaking.md

 - Date: 19 September, 2025
 - [Discussion thread](https://github.com/BeyondQuality/beyondquality/discussions/11)

+## Introduction

+I still remember the first time I stood up to speak at a local tech meetup.
+My heart was pounding, and I wondered what I’d gotten myself into.
+As an engineer in the tech industry (and a tester at my inner core), I had always been more comfortable behind a screen than on a stage.
+Public speaking felt intimidating.
+Over time, however, I discovered that sharing my ideas in front of an audience was one of the most rewarding decisions of my career.
+In this short book, I want to share my journey and hard-earned lessons about speaking at meetups and conferences.
+My goal is to help beginner speakers: engineers, testers, managers, anyone in tech – gain the confidence and know-how to step up to the microphone.

+Public speaking is a skill, not an innate talent.
+In fact, fear of public speaking is extremely common.
+Up to 75% of people [1] experience “glossophobia”, the anxiety around giving speeches.
+I was definitely one of them.
+If you feel nervous about speaking, you’re in good company.
+As the famous Mark Twain quipped, “There are only two types of speakers: the nervous and the liars”.
+In other words, even seasoned presenters get the jitters.
+They’ve just learned to cope with it.
+The good news is that anyone can learn to speak effectively with practice and preparation.
+I certainly didn’t start out as a confident speaker, but through experience I improve little by little.
+Each talk becomes easier than the last.

+This guide is organized into three parts.
+In Part 1, we’ll explore the "Why’s".
+Why people choose to present and why I decided to start speaking.
+Knowing your motivation can inspire you to take this challenge.
+Part 2 is about the "How’s" of preparation.
+How to craft a great tech presentation, from choosing a topic to rehearsing.
+Part 3 covers how to deliver your presentation smoothly on the day.
+Dealing with stage fright, engaging the audience, and handling Q&A. Throughout, I’ll share personal anecdotes, practical tips, a few checklists and the best advice from my colleagues (from complete beginners to speaking gurus).

+Whether you’re a QA tester who’s never spoken beyond team meetings, a junior developer thinking of giving a lightning talk, or a manager asked to present at an industry conference, this guide is for you.
+By the end, I hope you’ll feel that public speaking in tech is not only doable, but possibly even enjoyable.
+It’s okay to be nervous.
+Feeling that way just means you care about doing a good job.
+With that, let’s start by examining the big question: why even do public speaking in the first place?

 ## The "whys"

 From the discussion: these are the reasons why people started presenting.